 Fortunately, there are loads of tour providers who are ready and willing to take you to all of the hot spots and take the guesswork out of your visit.
-It’s one of the most visited spots for Kauai tours.
+It’s one of the most visited spots for Kauai excursions.
 However, one thing to note is that this is also one of the rainiest parts of Kauai.

 Places To Stay In North Shore Kauai

 If you’re looking for an amazing place to stay that seems as though it sprung right from the land itself, check out Hanalei Bay Resort.
 This beautifully crafted property sits in Princeville with stunning ocean and mountain views in every room.

 For a property slightly off the beaten path, check out Hanalei Colony Resort in Wainiha.
 It sits nestled between Kepuhi and Wainiha beaches and offers beautiful views of the bays and mountains jutting out of the water nearby.

 The big names in hospitality have locations all over Kauai and a fine example is The Westin with their Princeville Ocean Resort Villas.
 Choose from one of their traditionally appointed rooms or villas with all of the amenities you expect from the Marriott brand.

 The South Shore of Kauai sits on one of the tamer sections of the island, where steep mountains give way in favor of a verdant green valley and farm fields and beaches meet.
 It’s also where some of the popular all inclusive resorts are located.